alvayonara/alvayonara/README.md

 ### Connect with Me

 I'm always open to exciting opportunities and collaborations.
-Feel free to reach out to me via email at alvayonara@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/alva-yonara-puramandya/).
+Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/alva-yonara-puramandya/).

 Let's build amazing software together! 😄